 Do we share your personal information?

-SU Scotland only shares information with third parties in order deliver postal communications such as @SU Magazine, or email communications like our Monthly e-News.
-This information is only available to these partners in order to process those communications.
+SU Scotland shares information with third parties and suppliers in order to deliver postal communications, such as @SU Magazine, email communications like our monthly e-News, and carry out activities which enable our charitable purpose.
+This information is only available to these partners in order to fulfil those tasks.